Tanzania Early Childhood Development Project

 For more information, visit the ACHIEVE web page.
 For technical resources from the ACHIEVE project, visit ovcsupport.org.

-Kizazi Kipya: New Generation
+Kizazi Kipya: New Generation Past Project

-The Kizazi Kipya project, or New Generation, is working to transform the lives of vulnerable Tanzanian children and young people, particularly those affected by HIV.
-This five-year project builds on years of collaboration between Pact and USAID in Tanzania that already has made a significant, measurable difference for the country’s youth.
-Kizazi Kipya's planned outcomes include better financial resources for parents and caregivers of orphans and vulnerable children (OVC), as well as improved access to health and HIV services for children and adolescents, including those who are hard to reach.
-The project is working across all regions of Tanzania.
-Partners include the Elizabeth Glaser Pediatric AIDS Foundation, the Aga Khan Foundation, Restless Development, Railway Children Africa and the Ifakara Health Institute.
+The Kizazi Kipya project, or New Generation, worked to transform the lives of vulnerable Tanzanian children and young people, particularly those affected by HIV.
+This five-year project (2016-2021) built on years of collaboration between Pact and USAID in Tanzania that already had made a significant, measurable difference for the country’s youth.
+Kizazi Kipya's outcomes include better financial resources for parents and caregivers of orphans and vulnerable children (OVC), as well as improved access to health and HIV services for children and adolescents, including those who are hard to reach.
+The project worked across all regions of Tanzania.
+Partners included the Elizabeth Glaser Pediatric AIDS Foundation, the Aga Khan Foundation, Railway Children Africa and the Ifakara Health Institute.

-Integrated Early Childhood Development
+Integrated Early Childhood Development Program Past Project

 Pact implemented the Conrad N. Hilton Foundation-funded Integrated Early Childhood Development (ECD) Program in 10 districts of Tanzania.
 The program promoted the optimal growth and development of children under 5 years in HIV- and AIDS-affected communities.
 Pact leveraged the USAID-funded Pamoja Tuwalee program, designed to improve the wellbeing of young children affected by HIV and AIDS and that of their caregivers, to integrate targeted delivery of ECD activities in the 10 focal districts, thus further strengthening the capacity of families, communities, local organizations, and local government to meet the needs of young children and the most vulnerable children (MVC) in Tanzania.